paolino/book-a-visit/semantic.md

     Should we consider a different final state for droppeds?
 Or even consider them negative?

+We can't decide about final state for droppeds because it is possibile that _taker_ and _offer_ could have agreed in other ways and other telecoumination services.
+I recommend to let _offer_ deciding about the final state.

 ### _Chatting before_ state

 The chatting state is extending a proposal from the other _part_ and refining the proposed _zone_ to a definite _place_